Gizra/drupal-starter/README.md

 ddev tw
 ```

-This will compile TailWind and keep watching and changes.
+This will compile Tailwind and keep watching for any changes.

 When running `ddev robo theme:compile` it will purge any TailWind's CSS class
 which is not found in the code, twig, or under `tailwind.config.js` `whitelist` property.